metrorailings/OwlBlog/content/posts/week-5-circa-picks.md

 Both these teams traded wins last year in their two divisional contests against one another.
 Oddly enough, Arizona managed to pull off the win against a fully healthy 49er team.

 Regardless, it's unlikely those matches have any sort of predictive power over this game.
 San Francisco will be starting an untested rookie at quarterback.
 Furthermore, the Cardinals of this year have a dramatically different vibe to them compared to last year.
-Kyler Murray has been playing at a maniacally high level.
+Kyler Murray has been playing at a ridiculously high level.
 Their defense has been brutalizing opponents as of late, largely through flashy plays resulting in turnovers.
 Don't get me wrong, the Cards have still shown themselves very capable of erroneous plays and bad judgment...but it's very clear in their win last week against their big brother Rams that these Arizona boys tapped into something special this season, something that was never there the year before.

 #### _Weather_